 There is no charge for this educational process.
 A small donation is asked for from the organization that operates the Mikveh (ritual bath).
 Some people choose to thank the members of their Beit Din with a contribution.
 It is expected that after the Mikveh ceremony you will join CBS as an active member and support the community at a level that is comfortable for you.

-Please let me know if you have any questions about any of this!
-I hope for this to be an ongoing conversation and not an assignment.
-Please schedule time to meet with me about every 2 - 3 months so I can hear how the journey is going and see how I can continue to help.
+Please let us know if you have any questions about any of this!
+Our hope is that this will be an ongoing conversation and not an assignment.
+Please schedule time to meet with the rabbi about every 2 – 3 months to see how the journey is going and see how we can continue to help.
 We are all here, as a community and congregation, to help you on this exciting journey.